KhairnarLokesh/KhairnarLokesh/README.md

 I am a passionate and self-driven Full Stack Developer specializing in the MERN stack (MongoDB, Express.js, React.js, Node.js).
 I enjoy building scalable, responsive, and user-centric web applications that solve real-world problems.
 My focus lies in writing clean, maintainable code and designing systems that are both efficient and performance-optimized.

-Currently, I am strengthening my foundation in Data Structures and Algorithms using Java and C++, consistently solving problems to improve logical thinking and problem-solving ability.
+Currently, I am strengthening my foundation in Data Structures and Algorithms using Java consistently solving problems to improve logical thinking and problem-solving ability.
 I believe strong fundamentals combined with practical project experience create a powerful engineering mindset.

 I have built and deployed full-stack applications, integrating REST APIs, authentication systems, database design, and responsive UI/UX.
 I am comfortable working with version control systems like Git and collaborating using GitHub.